micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 "And the Lord said to me, 'Tell them, "Do not go up nor fight, for I _am_ not among you; lest you be defeated before your enemies." '

 ###### 43
-So I spoke to you; yet you would not listen, but rebelled against the command of the Lord, and presumptuously[^l] went up into the mountain.
+So I spoke to you; yet you would not listen, but rebelled against the command of the Lord, and presumptuously went up into the mountain.

 ###### 44
 And the Amorites who dwelt in that mountain came out against you and chased you as bees do, and drove you back from Seir to Hormah.